raatiniemi/sonar-objective-c/README.md

 * Categorize OCLint rules to code smell, bug, and vulnerability
 * Move Cobertura, Lizard, OCLint, and surefire into separate modules
 * Support SonarQube 7.3
+* Move module code into new packages to ensure consistency

 ### 0.7.4
 * [Publish packaged plugin release to bintray](https://bintray.com/raatiniemi/sonar-objective-c-plugin)